debianw/socketTest/README.md

 socketTest
 ==========

-An http service test using sockets to demonstrate an issue with Ploy and sockets when the service is an http service.
+An http service test using sockets to replicate an issue with Ploy and sockets when the service is an http service.

 ### Steps to reproduce
 * Clone this project